-Clean Air Bishopston is a Bishopston Society project run by a small informal project team representing the following partners:-
+Clean Air Bishopston is a Bishopston Society project run by a small informal project team in partnership with wider groups.

 - The Bishopston Society